cozy/cozy.github.io/src/index.md

 Get help from our great community [on our forum](https://forum.cozy.io) and on our [IRC chat](https://webchat.freenode.net/?channels=cozycloud).

-Of course you can also write an email to our Support team: claude at cozy.io.
+Of course you can also write an email to our Support team: claude at cozycloud.cc.